 The High School Assessments reports show how high school students are performing on statewide assessments of learning.
 Michigan’s current assessments include:

-- M-STEP - a summative assessment that measures what students know and are able to do based on Michigan’s Academic Standards.
+- M-STEP - a summative assessment that measures what students know and are able to do based on Michigan’s Academic Standards in science and social studies.

-- SAT - standardized test in Evidence-Based Reading and Writing (EBRW), Mathematics, and Total Score.
+- SAT – a standardized college entrance exam that assesses Evidence-Based Reading and Writing (EBRW) and Mathematics.
 SAT benchmark scores are 480 for Evidenced-Based Reading and Writing, and 530 for Math.

 The assessments provide teachers and parents a snapshot of individual students’ knowledge and performance in key content areas.
 They also satisfy requirements of the Every Student Succeeds Act and the Individuals with Disabilities Education Act.

 Assessment reports include all valid tests taken by public school students.
-Only scores for nonpublic or home-schooled students are excluded.
+Scores for nonpublic and home-schooled students are excluded.

 The reports are available in three forms.
 Use the buttons near the top of the screen to switch between: